UB-Mannheim/sci-work-course/doc/faq.md

 it is possible that during the build process in TeXnicCenter [you are asked to install this package on-the-fly](https://i.stack.imgur.com/b1b0y.png).
 After a successful installation this dialog should not appear any more.
-However, it is possible that this dialog apears again and again and the installation always produces some errors.
+However, it is possible that this dialog appears again and again and the installation always produces some errors.

 In this case you should try to use the `MiKTeX Package Manager` (maybe also as Administrator), see also [here](http://tex.stackexchange.com/questions/49338/miktex-2-9-install-packages-on-the-fly)